Are you ready to transform your table into a DIY farmhouse table for real cheap!?

-I’m soooo excited to share with you how our DIY Farmhouse table turned out!
+I am SOOO excited to share with you how our Farmhouse kitchen table turned out!

 Until we went shopping for a new table.

-There was no way I was going to spend $1000 on a table.
-So we looked on Craigslist and came across this little gem.
+We live on a budget, there was no way I was going to spend $1,000 on a table.
+We’re crafty, we can do this on the cheap.

-My husband was convinced that with some paint and a little work it would turn into something we’d love.. so we brought it home.
+David was convinced that with some paint and a little work it would turn into something we’d love… so we brought it home.

 With a little determination, I knew this table would turn out how I envisioned it in my head.